riadh26/Miwok_App/README.md

 # Miwok App

-This app displays lists of vocabulary words for the user to learn the Miwok language.
-Used in a Udacity course in the Beginning Android Nanodegree.
+This app displays lists of vocabulary words and their translation in english to help users learn the Miwok language. this project was made during the Android Developer track of the 1 Million Arab Coders Initiative at Udacity.

 ## Pre-requisites